Botswana national football team

-The Botswana national football team (Setlhopha sa bosetšhaba sa kgwele ya dinao sa Botswana) was founded in 1970 to represent Botswana in association football and is governed by the Botswana Football Association (BFA).
-The team has qualified for two Africa Cup of Nations tournaments, in 2012 and 2025.
+The Botswana national football team (Setlhopha sa bosetšhaba sa kgwele ya dinao sa Botswana) represents Botswana in men's international association football.
+It is governed by the Botswana Football Association (BFA) which was founded in 1970.

+As of December 2025, the team has qualified for two editions of Africa Cup of Nations, in 2012 and 2025, and it has not managed to qualify for the FIFA World Cup.
+The team also participates in the regional COSAFA Cup which is open to Southern African national teams and takes place annually; Botswana's best result in the cup to date is finishing runners-up in the 2016 and 2019 editions.

 History

+Botswana's first unofficial match was an 8–1 loss against Malawi on 13 July 1968, and they became affiliated with CAF in early 1976.
+Botswana's first official match was the 3–2 loss against Zambia on 30 August 1976.
+Botswana then joined FIFA in 1978.

 It took part in its first preliminary competition for the 1994 World Cup in the United States, where it faced Niger and Ivory Coast.
 It managed a 0–0 draw with the latter in Gaborone, and lost its other 3 matches, finishing last in its group.

 The next competition it entered was for the 2002 World Cup, where it faced Zambia in a 2-legged tie to decide which team would advance to the group stages.
 Zambia won both legs of the tie to qualify and knock Botswana out.

 After this, Botswana lost 3–0 to Zambia and to second-string sides from South Africa and Zimbabwe at home in Gaborone.
 A draw with Madagascar which was ranked at 146th in the world at the time, led Botswana FA to sack manager Colwyn Rowe, who had guided Botswana to its then-highest ever FIFA ranking of 95th.
 BFA claimed this move was taken because it feared for his safety from angry fans.
 Stanley Tshosane was named as his replacement and in his first game in charge, Botswana achieved a 2–1 win away to Mozambique.
 While achieving a draw with Ivory Coast, Botswana finished bottom of its qualifying group for the 2010 World Cup in South Africa.